 Bar Harbor is a quaint coastal town in Maine known for nearby Acadia National Park.
-Cars are not allowed in the park, so plan to bike, hike, or take a carriage tour.
+Cars are only allowed on a road along the park, so preferably, plan to bike, hike, or take a carriage tour.
 You can even go by horseback.

 Halifax is the capital city of the province of Nova Scotia and an historic city tour featuring the Province House and the Halifax Citadel National Historic Site.
 There are tours of Halifax that also include a drive to the picturesque fishing town of Peggy’s Cove, which is one of Canada’s most photographed sights.

-Sydney is known for its miners and its music – internationally known Celtic songstress Rita MacNeil lives about a block from where the Maasdam docks.
-Tours include a trip to the Cape Breton Miners Museum and a seven-hour jaunt on the scenic Cabot Trail.
+Sydney is known for its miners and its music – internationally known Celtic songstress Rita MacNeil lives about a block from where the cruise ships dock.
+Most land tours include a trip to the Cape Breton Miners Museum and a seven-hour jaunt on the scenic Cabot Trail.

 Charlottetown is the capital of Prince Edward Island.
 Once on land in PEI, you can’t but help notice the soil is a rich red, as rich as the history itself.
 Fans of Lucy Maude Montgomery’s Anne of Green Gables books can visit Cavendish where you can actually walk through the homestead of this beloved fictional character.
 You leave believing the little red head girl really must have lived.